-- Please send a signed note along to school with your child so that the Learning Team Leader, Dean or Head of School can write a blue slip for your child.
-The Blue slip is required at Student Services when your child signs out to attend the appointment. - The signed note must include: Your child's name and form class, the date and time of the appointment as well as any relevant details of the appointment e.g. Doctor, Physiotherapist, Dentist etc) - All students who are issued a blue slip must sign in and out at Students Services when leaving and returning to the school grounds.
+- Please send a signed note along to school with your child for them to take to our Attendance Officer at Student Services who will write a blue slip for your child.
+The blue slip is required to be shown to their classroom teacher in order for them to be released from class.
+The student must then go to Student Services with the blue slip to sign out.
+They must sign in at Student Services when/if they return later that day. - The signed note must include: Your child's name and form class, the date and time of the appointment as well as any relevant details of the appointment e.g., Doctor, Physiotherapist, Dentist etc, to help with coding purposes.